mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 Every NPM dependency which name starts with `parcel-plugin-...` is recognized as Parcel plugin and enabled automatically.
 This makes it easy to extend but it is less transparent than a single configuration file.

-#### What's awesome about Parcel Bundler?
+### What's awesome about Parcel Bundler?
 * Very quick to setup
 * For most projects this is a plug-n-play solution
 * Development server is built-in
 * Very fast compile times
 * `index.html` as entry point

-#### What's nahsome about Parcel Bundler?
+### What's nahsome about Parcel Bundler?
 * Custom configuration requires (writing) a Parcel plugin
 * Lots of magic is going on in the background
 * Relatively small community (still)
 * Have to prove itself future proof

-### Takeaway
+## And the winner is...?
 You might have noticed that setting up a new project using Webpack 4 is more about writing configuration than actually writing your application code.
 Setting this up with Parcel actually begins with writing the application itself.
 Which makes you feel great as a developer because of the instant results you got!

 But which one is the winner?
 The new kid, Parcel, or the mature and experienced Webpack?
 Well, it's not that simple.

 Parcel is great to setup new projects fast.
-This can be very helpful for R&D projects.
-It also might be a good fit to replace Webpack but it has to prove that it can evolve to be as mature as Webpack is today.
+This can be very helpful for R&D or pet-projects.
+It might be a good fit to replace Webpack with Parcel, but it has to prove that it can evolve to be as mature as Webpack is today.

 Webpack is the safe choice.
-It's been around for quite some years, has a large community and is very mature.
+It has been around for quite some years, has a large community and is very mature.
+The flexibility makes it perfect for large projects that needs advanced configuration.
 The developer experience is maybe not as good as with Parcel, but the team is already working on Webpack 5 which looks very promising.
 Features as `Presets` and `CSS/HTML/File Module Types` should drastically improve the process of setting up a new application.